codeselfstudy/codeselfstudy_flask/README.rst

 CodeSelfStudy.com
 =================

 This is the CodeSelfStudy.com website rebuilt in Flask with Python 3.
+Before contributing, please carefully read the licensing information in this document.

 More info will be posted here soon.

 Branches
 --------